 I’m involved in several Facebook groups, mostly for keeping in touch with other translators rather than looking for work.
 I’ve gradually got to know colleagues working in similar fields and built relationships with them.
 On a couple of occasions those contacts have led to interesting work that I’d never otherwise have heard about.
 One was a screenplay for a political thriller, another time a non-fiction book.
 It’s not a quick fix, as you need to take time to build up contacts.

 LinkedIn can be very useful to freelance translators looking for leads.
 It can be a good way to connect with other professionals who might use your services.
 I admit I haven’t yet made as much use of LinkedIn as I could do.
 I’ve been reading lately about ways to create an effective LinkedIn profile.
-And how to use that to generate leads.
+And use that to generate leads.

 On my to-do list is to properly research Social Selling Indexes and start making better use of LinkedIn.
 Even without this, I’ve found that creating a strong profile is worthwhile, especially if you take some time to build your network of connections.
 About a year ago I was contacted by a direct client based on nothing more than my profile.
 It was for a small project, but we have kept in touch.
 This client contacts me now when he needs translation into English.
 I hope to reach more clients like this in the future.What are you doing to make sure customers find your freelance #translation services?
 Click To Tweet